MicrosoftDocs/azure-devops-docs/docs/pipelines/artifacts/pypi.md

 ---

 > [!TIP]
-> The authentication credentials written into the `PYPIRC_PATH` environment variable supersede those in your .ini and .conf files.<p>If you add multiple Python Twine Authenticate tasks at different times in your pipeline steps, each additional build task execution will extend (not override) the existing `PYPIRC_PATH` environment variable.
+> The authentication credentials written into the `PYPIRC_PATH` environment variable supersede those in your .ini and .conf files.
+> If you add multiple Python Twine Authenticate tasks at different times in your pipeline steps, each additional build task execution will extend (not override) the existing `PYPIRC_PATH` environment variable.

 ## Use a custom twine task to publish